Introduction

 Traceable Inspection Data for Audits and Compliance

 Today’s X-Ray inspection systems come with advanced data logging and reporting features that align with international food and pharmaceutical safety standards such as HACCP, BRCGS, and IFS.
-Each scan performed by the X-Ray inspection machine can be stored and traced, offering manufacturers complete transparency during audits and regulatory reviews.
+The X-Ray inspection machine stores and tracks every scan for future audits and compliance reviews, offering manufacturers complete transparency during audits and regulatory reviews.
 This level of documentation supports quality assurance teams in proving compliance and makes it easier to identify and resolve issues retrospectively, should a product safety concern arise.

 Industry Applications and Use Cases